uliwitness/UKSyntaxColoredTextDocument/README.txt

 The second entry is "FileNameSuffixes", which is an array of strings, each designating one file name extension which UKMultiSyntaxColoredTextDocument will use to determine the syntax coloring file to use for an opened file.

+Currently, you can also put the following optional keys in the dictionary:

+OneLineCommentPrefix	-	A string that will be used by the action method
+							-toggleCommentForSelection: to determine what
+							comment character sequence to look for/to add.
+							Note that if this entry has leading or trailing whitespace, that whitespace will be added when inserting a new comment, but when trying to determine whether a line has a comment that should be removed, it will also match the string without the whitespace.
+							This could cause problems in languages where whitespace is syntactically relevant.

 WHAT LICENSE IS THIS UNDER?